Luis Urías Player Props: Brewers vs. Guardians

-On Saturday, Luis Urias (.185 batting average in his past 10 games, with a double, a home run, three walks and four RBI) and the Milwaukee Brewers face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 4:10 PM ET.
+On Sunday, Luis Urias (coming off going 1-for-4) and the Milwaukee Brewers face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Guardians.
+In his last game he had a one-hit showing (1-for-4) against the Guardians.

 Luis Urías Game Info & Props vs. the Guardians